fransyozef/generate-nft-metadata/README.md

 A simple tool to generate json metadata (and renaming the files) when you already have your own artwork for nft

+## Support

+Like this tool?
+Want to support me?
+Please donate some crypto to me (so I can support my 4 wives and 11 kids and 3 dogs)

+** ETH : 0xb0e73af58a9fdece76ba74a0cfb09265ae7e45d0

 ## NodeJS version
 This tool was tested with nodejs version v14.19.1